aswann2/cpp-project/README.md

 # Simple Server Client Chat

 This project allows for a very simple, client server chat.
-It does not have fancy features and can only communicate messages back and forth.
+It does not have fancy features and can only communicate messages back and forth, showing receiving message timestamps.

 **To launch the server on Linux:**